AckerlyXu/heima/articles/azure-resource-manager/resource-group-authenticate-service-principal.md

 New-AzureRmRoleAssignment -RoleDefinitionName Contributor -ServicePrincipalName $sp.ApplicationId
 ```

 The example sleeps for 20 seconds to allow some time for the new service principal to propagate throughout Azure Active Directory.
-If your script does not wait long enough, you see an error stating: "PrincipalNotFound: Principal {id} does not exist in the directory."
+If your script does not wait long enough, you see an error stating: "PrincipalNotFound: Principal {ID} does not exist in the directory."

 The following script enables you to specify a scope other than the default subscription, and retries the role assignment if an error occurs: